tms4517/SV-Coding-Practices/prs/paper/SemVerSoC/SemVerSoC.md

 4. Physical implementation: Convert your abstract design into a concrete realization on a physical ASIC or FPGA platform.
   Includes synthesis, layout, and modifications for testing.
-5. Software: Most modern SoC designs feature some software-programmable component, which will view your SoC design from a memory-mapped perspective.
+5. Software: Most modern SoC designs feature some programmable components which view your system from a memory-mapped perspective.
   Includes system-level tests (overlapping with verification), validation and characterization (overlapping with implementation), firmware, and possibly end-user applications.